follijulio/follijulio/README.md

             Hi 😃, I'm Júlio ☭
         </p>
         <p>
-            IT student at Federal Institute of Alagoas ⭐
+          Graduated in IT from the Federal Institute of Alagoas ⭐
         </p>
     </h1>
 </div>